mdg/model-mirror/README.txt

-code generator class for generating objects to be used on both DB side and client side.
+Code generator program to generate matching objects on both DB side and client side.